simontudge/sweepy/README.md

 # sweepy
-Python module for automated parameter sweeping of modules
+Python module for automated parameter sweeping of modles